MastMind/PE-infector/README.md

 	Also support output for current sections (option -d)

 	Also support run shellcode in another thread (option -t or --thread.
-For 32bit only)
+For 32bit and 64bit)

 ## Example:

-For Kali Linux instruction (it doesn't matter which distributive use; it is just convinient to use Kali linux cause it has preinstalled metasploit framework for generating shellcodes).
+Instruction for Kali Linux (it doesn't matter which distributive use; it is just convinient to use Kali linux cause it has preinstalled metasploit framework for generating shellcodes).

 1. Generate the shellcode with effect show the window with caption: